Child Education Planning Calculator

 Retirement planning and child education: getting the balance right

 Many financial planners suggest that retirement savings deserve priority over child education savings.
 The reasoning is practical: a child can access education loans, scholarships, or part-time income to fund their studies, while a parent has no equivalent loan product for retirement income.
 Depleting retirement savings for a child's education can leave parents financially dependent later.
+Use the retirement calculator to check whether your current savings put you on track before adding to an education goal.

 A commonly cited approach is to ensure retirement contributions are on track first, then allocate to the child's education goal with the remaining investible surplus.
 This is not a universal rule and depends on individual income, timelines, and goal priorities.
 Please consult a SEBI-registered investment adviser to determine the right balance for your specific situation.
+Our retirement planning advisory covers how to structure both goals together.

 India vs Overseas Education Planning: What Changes?